Embrace the Christmas Spirit

 Erfurt, from November 24 to December 22, 2023

 Erfurt, as Martin Luther himself once declared, is 'in the ideal location... the perfect place for a city.'
-Located about two hours by train from Leipzig, Erfurt's well-preserved medieval city center transforms into a Christmas wonderland every year, drawing in two million visitors during the festive season.
+Located about two high speed rail hours from Frankfurt, Erfurt's well-preserved medieval city center transforms into a Christmas wonderland every year, drawing in two million visitors during the festive season.
 The entire city center dazzles with Christmas lights, resonating with cheerful melodies, and fills the air with the enticing scents of mulled wine and gingerbread.

 Fun Fact: The Christmas market in Erfurt earned its reputation as one of the best Christmas markets in Europe and was voted one of the top 5 most beautiful Christmas markets in Europe in 2019.
 In Germany, it proudly claims the first-place position!
 Located in the old town, visitors can meander along cobblestone streets and savor local favorites such as the Erfurt Schnittchen (a Stollen-like cake).
 Explore an array of glass ornaments and handcrafted products from vendors across Germany at this enchanting traditional market.